 - The length or style of stock may be altered or replaced (e.g., a carbine style stock may be interchanged for a rifle stock and vice-versa). - Checkering, carving, or laser engraving is allowed on fore-stocks, buttstocks, and revolver grips. - A permanently fitted, non-adjustable, lace on, or slip on recoil pad is allowed on the buttstock of rifles and shotguns. - Butt-plates may be changed to a butt-plate style that was generally available from the original manufacturer. - A piece of leather or similar natural material may be attached to the butt-plate or butt-stock.
 This includes the "wrist"/grip portion of the buttstock. - Grips or stocks of simulated or natural materials are acceptable provided they are not customized to constitute a "target" grip or stock.
-That is, they must be of the same basic shape as grips or stocks found on original firearms. - Revolver grips must conform to the front and rear of the grip frame but may extend beyond the bottom surface. - Contemporary rubber grips, modern target grips, grip tape, and the like are not allowed. - A slide on leather cover to protect the offhand from barrel heat or as a repair is allowed on side by side, lever action, and single shot shotguns. - Leather on a pump shotgun's fore end or grip surface is not allowed.
+That is, they must be of the same basic shape as grips or stocks found on original firearms. - Revolver grips must conform to the front and rear of the grip frame but may extend beyond the bottom surface. - Contemporary rubber grips, modern target grips, grip tape, and the like are not allowed. - A slide on leather cover to protect the offhand from barrel heat or as a repair is allowed on side by side, lever action, and single shot shotguns. - Leather on the grip surface of the fore end of a pump shotgun or any rifle is not allowed. - A leather lace-on "heat shield" wrap around the barrel and magazine tube of the 1860 Henry rifle is allowed.